notifi-network/notifi-network.github.io/docs/integration-overview/pointers-samples.md

 What is the desired trigger for your alert?

-- Manual (e.g. announcement of new features) -> use Admin Panel - Send Test Messages or Community Manager to draft messages and send them
+- Manual (e.g. announcement of new features) -> use Admin Portal - Send Test Messages or Community Manager to draft messages and send them
-- Existing topic type (Price change, Balance change, etc.) -> use Admin Panel card config for React Card or pass correct `EventTypeItem` in `NotifiFrontendClient.ensureAlert()`
+- Existing topic type (Price change, Balance change, etc.) -> use Admin Portal card config for React Card or pass correct `EventTypeItem` in `NotifiFrontendClient.ensureAlert()`
 - Events on the blockchain (e.g. liquidation, certain transactions, etc.) -> this requires a custom parser, reach out to us.
 If you are able to run your own parser that monitors blockchain transactions, you can have it trigger notifications through the Node Client.
 - Off-chain events -> Reach out to us or run a service that calls Node Client to send out notifications.